-To keep you safe and all of your car’s inner workings performing as they should, it’s a good idea to keep an eye on tire tread if your tires are more than a few years old or if they receive heavy use.
+To keep you safe and all of your car’s inner workings performing as they should, it’s a good idea to check on your tire tread if your tires are more than a few years old or if they receive heavy use.
 As long as you have some loose change, you’ll quickly be able to tell if your tires need a change.

 Don’t Dread Tire Tread

-As you can see, evaluating tire tread is both quick and easy by the simple-yet-reliable penny trick standards.
+As you can see, measuring tire tread is both quick and easy by the simple-yet-reliable penny trick standards.
 Though straightforward, this test can be a literal life saver.

 Penny Test: Good Thinkin’, Lincoln